ShiquanZhang/Shiquan-Zhang-For_NN2/05-NN2/README.md

 Response: What it's like to feel resentful?"
 "It is."
 She looked at him with a smile.
 "But I don't know what to do.
 I can't let you go.
 You have to stay.
 And I have no choice.
 If

+5. Prompt: What's the benefits of extreme selfishness?

+Response: What's the benefits of extreme selfishness?"
+"It is a very good thing."

+"So, what are the disadvantages?
+Well, the first is that you have to be very careful about what you say.
+You have got to